Weathered: Music and lyrics

 Stapp describes the album as "two records in one" and "a very extreme record", as it features some of Creed's heaviest songs such as the opening track and second single "Bullets", as well as some of the band's most uplifting numbers including their hit lead single "My Sacrifice", and the album's closing track "Lullaby".
 Manager Jeff Hanson described the album as Creed's version of The Joshua Tree, feeling it would be the record that would set the band apart and have the epic scope and impact of the classic U2 album.
 With bassist Brian Marshall no longer in the band, Tremonti played bass guitar for all the songs on the album in his absence.
+Tremonti and the band's approach to the album's musical style came with the intent of creating meaningful songs that would move people, rather than the more upbeat, popular rock music scene at the time.
+He credits the bands moody, somber, and darker sound, in contrast to other popular contemporary rock acts of the time such as Third Eye Blind, Semisonic, and Marcy Playground as a contributing factor for the band's success early in their careers.

 The album opens with "Bullets", an anthemic and forceful heavy metal track that features some of Tremonti's fastest and most aggressive guitar work for Creed.
 Stapp wrote the lyrics about what he felt were unjust criticisms that the band had received throughout their careers from critics and the press.
 In the song, Stapp asks of them to "At least look at me when you shoot a bullet through my head!", inferring that if someone has something negative to say about them to do it to their faces.

 "Bullets" is followed by another one of the album's heavier tracks, "Freedom Fighter".
 It is the band's shortest song ever recorded, clocking in at only 2:36.
 In between the first and second verse of the song, a muffled voice can be heard reciting the lyrics from the bridge section of "Wash Away Those Years", from the Human Clay album.